blekenbleu/vJoySDK/FeederDemoCS/docs/README.md

 The following functions receive the virtual device `ID(rID)` and return the relevant data.
 These functions hide position data structure details by altering the value of a specific control.
-The downside of these functions is that you inject the data to the device serially as opposed to function `UpdateVJD()`.
+The downside of these functions is injecting data to the device serially as opposed to function `UpdateVJD()`.

-The value of `rID` may vary between 1 and 16.
+`rID` may vary between 1 and 16.
 There may be more than one virtual device installed on a given system.

 **`bool ResetVJD(UInt32 rID);`**
 Resets all the controls of the specified device to a set of values.